Solving Imperfect-Recall Games via Sum-of-Squares Optimization: The Link between IREFGs and Polynomial Optimization

 \begin{theorem}[Folklore] In any IREFG, the expected utility of a player \(i \in \mathcal{N}\) under a joint behavioral strategy \(\mu\) is a polynomial in the entries of \(\mu\).
 As a consequence: \begin{itemize}[leftmargin=2em] \item[(i)] In the single-player case, computing an ex-ante optimal behavioral strategy reduces to a polynomial optimization problem over products of simplices. \item[(ii)] In the multi-player case, computing a behavioral Nash equilibrium \(\mu^* \in \mathcal{S}\) reduces to solving coupled polynomial optimization problems over products of simplices, i.e., $\mu_i^* \in \argmax_{\mu_i \in \mathcal{S}_i} u_i(\mu_i, \mu^*_{-i}), \ \forall i \in \mathcal{N}$. \end{itemize} These reductions can be carried out in polynomial time. \end{theorem}

 In view of this, while the Moment-SOS hierarchy applies directly in the single-player case, this is not the case for the multi-player setting.
-We next introduce two modifications that extend its applicability to the multi-player case and provide stronger convergence guarantees.

-\paragraph{KKT-based Moment-SOS hierarchy.} In the multi-player case, the reduction yields a polynomial game over a product of simplices.
+We next introduce two modifications that extend its applicability to the multi-player case and provide stronger convergence guarantees. \paragraph{KKT-based Moment-SOS hierarchy.} In the multi-player case, the reduction yields a polynomial game over a product of simplices.
 However, it is unclear how to use this, since the set of NEs admits no explicit semi-algebraic description.
 To apply the Moment-SOS hierarchy in this setting, we follow \citep{nie2024nash}.
 At a high level, their approach defines a semi-algebraic superset of the Nash equilibria and then applies the Moment-SOS hierarchy to this larger set.
 This set is obtained by concatenating the KKT conditions of each individual player’s optimization problem.
 These conditions are already polynomial in the primal and dual variables, but under appropriate conditions it is possible to reduce variables by expressing the dual multipliers as polynomials of the primal variables.

-To explain this approach, we introduce some additional notation.
-The action space of each player \(i\) is a product of simplices over its information sets, which admits a simple semi-algebraic description